 routine mental health

-A Call for Routine Mental Health Check-ins for Everyone graphic by Kenise, ATSO
+A call for mental health check-ins for everyone graphic by Kenise, ATSO

 One in four adults will experience a mental health issue at some point in their life and the world we live in lends itself to stress-related mental health conditions, so it makes sense that we should be encouraging mental health check-ins.